lcastri/causalflow/README.md

 ![](https://github.com/lcastri/causalflow/raw/main/images/PCMCI_example_2.png "Causal model by PCMCI")  |  ![](https://github.com/lcastri/causalflow/raw/main/images/FPCMCI_example_2.png "Causal model by F-PCMCI")
 Execution time ~ 8min 40sec | Execution time ~ 3min 00sec

-F-PCMCI removes the $X_6$ variable from the causal graph leading to generate the correct causal model, while PCMCI suffers the presence of $X_6$ in terms of time and accuracy of the causal structure.
-Indeed, a spurious link $X_6$ &rarr; $X_5$ appears in the causal graph derived by the PCMCI.
+F-PCMCI removes the variable $X_6$ from the causal graph, resulting in the generation of the correct causal model.
+In contrast, PCMCI retains $X_6$ leading to challenges in the temporal accuracy of the causal structure.
+Specifically, a spurious link $X_6$ &rarr; $X_5$ appears in the causal graph derived by PCMCI.

 ## <img src="https://github.com/lcastri/causalflow/raw/main/docs/assets/candoit_icon.png" width="18"> CAnDOIT
-Coming soon..
+CAnDOIT extends F-PCMCI, allowing the possibility of incorporating interventional data in the causal discovery process alongside the observational data.

+In the following, an example demonstrating the main functionality of F-PCMCI is presented, along with a comparison between causal models obtained by PCMCI and F-PCMCI causal discovery algorithms using the same data.
+The dataset consists of a 7-variables system defined as follows:
 ## Other Causal Discovery Algorithms
 Although the main contribution of this repository is to present the CAnDOIT and F-PCMCI algorithms, other causal discovery methods have been included for benchmark purposes.
 As a consequence, CausalFLow provides a collection of causal discovery methods, beyond F-PCMCI and CAnDOIT, that output time-series DAGs (DAGs which comprises the lag specification for each link).
 They are listed as follows: